To play, press and hold the enter key. To stop, release the enter key.

 WHY WE DO IT

-For interest ... to learn something new ... or just for fun.
-You'll never forget the first time you saw a badger emerge from its sett on a still summer evening ... or found a Harvest mouse nest.
-Try it and see.
+We're not for profit.
+We do it to understand more about mammals in Oxfordshire, for interest, to educate others and just for fun.
+You'll never forget the first time you saw a badger emerge from its sett on a still summer evening or found a Harvest mouse nest.
+Try it and see!

 If you have any question, comments or would like to get involved please fill in the relevant form on the Contact Us page.